DanieleSetti/Multi-DBMS-Infrastructure-for-Inventory-Management-System/README.md

 ## 📘 Project Overview

 This lab simulates the deployment and administration of a multi-database infrastructure for a fictional mid-size **Enterprise Inventory Management System**, with a focus on real-world DBA responsibilities.
-It is built to reflect Kyndryl’s operational environment: multiple DBMS platforms, automation, secure access, disaster recovery, and performance considerations — all designed to mirror enterprise-scale challenges.
+It is built to reflect operational environment: multiple DBMS platforms, automation, secure access, disaster recovery, and performance considerations — all designed to mirror enterprise-scale challenges.

 ---